mxcop/mxcop-dev/book/src/dda-memory.md

 Our modern CPUs have multiple levels of cache memory *(L1, L2, L3)*<br>
 I will not go into great detail about it here.<br>

-*However, what you need to know is :*<br>
+*However, what we need to know is :*<br>
-Whenever you fetch some memory, your CPU will not only fetch exactly what you requested.<br>
+Whenever we fetch some memory, our CPUs will not only fetch exactly what we requested.<br>
-Instead it will fetch a block of memory, called a <span class="yellow">cache line</span> containing your requested memory.<br>
+Instead it will fetch a block of memory, called a <span class="yellow">cache line</span> containing our requested memory.<br>
-Which will be placed into your caches, in case you may need anything from that cache line later.<br>
+Which will be placed into our caches, in case we may need anything from that cache line later.<br>

 For most modern CPUs a cache line is `64 bytes` in length and for GPUs its `128 bytes`.<br>
 Important to note, cache lines are always aligned to their size *(64 in most cases)*<br>